unkokaeru/bilbois/content/Organised/Applications/CVs/Placement CV.md

 ## Projects

+All Python projects have used continuous integration pipelines (with GitHub Actions) that include robust testing, code linting, and documentation generation.
+If these pass, the projects are then built into installable packages using Poetry.
+Common libraries used in these and other projects include `numpy`, `matplotlib`, and `pandas`.

 - **Morning Briefing Generator**: Collates news sources, emails, notifications, and weather; generates a chess puzzle; converts to a custom speech model for natural delivery.
   *Technologies used: Python, GitHub, various APIs.*
 - **Dynamic Logbook**: Simplifies logbook creation for university modules; generates a cover, table of contents, references, and detailed weekly reflections.